resistics/resistics/docs/source/cookbook/processing-ascii.rst

     ├── images
     └── mtProj.prj

 After the project, site and measurement directory have been created, the data has to be prepared to be read in by resistics.
-This is achieved by using the :meth:`~resistics.ioHandlers.dataWriter.DataWriter.writeTemplateHeaderFiles` method of the class :class:`~resistics.ioHandlers.dataWriter.DataWriter`.
+This is achieved by using the :meth:`~resistics.time.writer.TimeWriter.writeTemplateHeaderFiles` method of the class :class:`~resistics.time.writer.TimeWriter`.

 .. literalinclude:: ../../../cookbook/usingAscii/asciiPrepare.py
     :linenos:
     :language: python

-The :meth:`~resistics.ioHandlers.dataWriter.DataWriter.writeTemplateHeaderFiles` creates dummy header files for the ASCII data allowing resistics to read it in appropriately.
+The :meth:`~resistics.time.writer.TimeWriter.writeTemplateHeaderFiles` creates dummy header files for the ASCII data allowing resistics to read it in appropriately.
 The dummy files it creates are:

 - chan_00.hdr
 - chan_01.hdr